Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 They want performance golf apparel that stays comfortable through heat, humidity, wind shifts, travel days, and long rounds—without looking too technical or feeling overbuilt.
 That is why performance golf apparel technologies are no longer just a fabric topic.
 They are now a product-planning topic.

 This guide is not a sourcing manual, and it is not a QC deep dive.
-It is a category-level framework for performance golf clothing: how breathability, moisture management, stretch, recovery, and weather defense should be prioritized across polos, pants, and shorts—without turning the page into a feature dump.
+It is a category-level framework for performance golf clothing: how breathability, moisture management, stretch, recovery, easy-care, UPF protection, and weather defense should be prioritized across different product categories—without turning the page into a feature dump.

 The Core Performance Trinity: Microclimate Management